 What's more, an unethical breeder may simply market normal-sized, smaller breeds as "teacup."

 It's incredibly important to do your research before bringing any dog into your home.
 Be sure to find an ethical, reputable breeder, or consider adopting from your local animal shelter.
-Not only are teacup dogs extremely expensive—ranging between $750 and $3,500—but adding an unhealthy pet to the family can have serious consequences for both your family members and the dog.
+Not only are teacup dogs extremely expensive, but adding an unhealthy pet to the family can have serious consequences for your family members, other pets, and the dog.

 Is It Even Possible to Find an Ethical Teacup Breeder?